quantatrading/Quanta-exoTrader/README.md

+# About Quanta exoTrader

+Given the dynamic nature of the digital currency market, speed and trading accuracy are critical to managing return on investment and capital efficiency.
+Quanta exoTrader offers a hands-off approach to winning high probability trades across any time frame.
+With data science at its core, Quanta exoTrader navigates through market volatility, executing high profitability trades with precision whilst being capitally efficient.
+The algorithm's foundation in advanced analytics means it doesn't just react to the market—it anticipates it, transforming complex data into profitable trading opportunities.
+Quanta exoTrader is your co-pilot for sustainable investment growth.

+Alongside the Quanta exoTrader algorithm on Gunbot, the package also comes with a Trading View Visualisation, Tuning and Backtesting indicator.
+Settings below apply to both Gunbot and Trading View where applicable.

+Quanta exoTrader is licensed for use on the Gunbot crypto trading platform.

 # Quanta exoTrader Configuration Settings

 This document provides an overview of all the configuration settings available for Quanta exoTrader.
-Each setting includes a purpose and impact section to help users understand how to best utilise the options to suit their trading strategy.
+Each setting includes a purpose and impact section to help traders understand how to best utilise the options to suit their trading style.

 ## Basic Strategy Settings